Effective Date: January 1, 2011

 Study subjects can be paid using cash-like methods such as gift cards.
 The preferred method of procurement for gift cards is the Procurement Card.

 The department must maintain documentation–including study subject name (or code/number, for confidential studies)–to support the disbursement.
 Additional information is available in the Procurement Card Handbook.

 D. Cash Advance

-Subject study payments that are associated exclusively with a specific trip can be considered part of the expenses for that trip and therefore can be accomplished through issuance of a travel advance, requested as part of the Travel Authorization Request process in the Expense System.
+Subject study payments that are associated exclusively with a specific trip can be considered part of the expenses for that trip and therefore can be accomplished through issuance of a cash advance, requested through the Concur Travel & Expense System.

 Documentation submitted by the traveler upon conclusion of the trip will include identification of study subjects by name (or code/number, for confidential studies).
 Procedures for requesting cash advances to support expenses associated with official university travel are outlined in the PSC Procedural Statement Cash Advances.

 Special Note on Travel Reimbursements to Study Subjects